 Best Restaurants In Vienna

-- Café Mozart – Classic Viennese café right by the Opera.
+• Café Mozart – This is a classic Viennese café right by the Opera.
 Great spot for people-watching over coffee and apple strudel.
-A real old-school charm.

-- Café-Restaurant Gutenberg – Cosy and casual with hearty Austrian dishes.
-Good for lunch or dinner, and popular with locals.
+• Café-Restaurant Gutenberg – Cosy and casual with hearty Austrian dishes.
+This place is good for lunch or dinner, and popular with locals.

-- Hotel Sacher – Famous for the original Sacher-Torte.
-It’s a bit of a splurge, but the dessert history makes it worth it.
+• Hotel Sacher – This spot is super famous for the original Sacher-Torte.
+It’s a bit of a splurge, but the dessert history makes it worth it (plus it’s super tasty too).

-- Figlmüller – The go-to place for schnitzel.
-Massive portions and usually a queue, but it’s a Vienna must-do.
+• Figlmüller – The go-to place for schnitzel.
+Here you’ll get massive portions (and usually a queue), but it’s a Vienna must-do.

-- Miznon – Laid-back and lively spot for creative Middle Eastern street food.
-The roasted cauliflower is a favourite.
+• Miznon – Laid-back and lively spot for creative Middle Eastern street food.
+The roasted cauliflower is definitely worth trying.

 Best Bars In Vienna

-- Sofitel Vienna Rooftop Bar – Amazing views over the city, especially at sunset.
-A bit upscale, but perfect for a drink with a view.
+• Sofitel Vienna Rooftop Bar – Amazing views over the city, especially at sunset.
+It’s slightly more upscale, but if you’re after a drink with a view, this is the place.

-- Krypt.bar – Hidden underground bar with speakeasy vibes.
-Dim lighting, great cocktails, and a cool, mysterious atmosphere.
+• Krypt.bar – Krypt is a hidden underground bar with speakeasy vibes.
+Dim lighting, great cocktails, and a very cool and mysterious atmosphere.

-- If Dogs Run Free – Artsy and a little quirky, with colourful interiors and experimental drinks.
-Great for something different.
+• If Dogs Run Free – Artsy and a little quirky, with colourful interiors and experimental drinks.
+This is great if you’re after something different.

-- Kleinod – Elegant but not too fancy.
-Known for classy cocktails and a relaxed crowd.
+• Kleinod – This bar is elegant but not too fancy.
+It’s best known for classy cocktails and a relaxed crowd.
 Good spot for date night or a chill evening.

 Leaving Vienna